General Info

 Where can I find other players in my area?

-There is an online resources for player locations.
+There was an online resources for player locations.
+Indy's player location page but its quite out of date.

 What is a house rule?